401 S. Powerline Rd., Deerfield Beach, FL 33442

 - No pets are allowed on the nature trails.

 - Please stay on nature trails and do not stray from the path.

 - Geocaching in campgrounds is restricted to campers only.

-- Geocaching within the Mountain Bike Trails is restricted to Intermediate and Novice trails only.
+- Geocaching within the Mountain Bike Trails is prohibited.

 Sports Equipment Rentals: The park offers limited quantities of a variety of sports equipment, available at the park office on a first-come, first-served basis only to those renting shelters.

 A Little History: Using funds from the 1978 bond issue, Broward County acquired this 431.4-acre property in the early 1980s from Houdaille, a major dredge-and-fill contractor that used the site essentially as a "borrow pit."
 The proposed name of Lakeview Park was abandoned in favor of Quiet Waters by the Broward County Board of County Commissioners.
 The park opened to the public in March 1983.
 Splash Adventure, an interactive children's water playground, opened in the southeast corner of the park in 1995.